Our team

 Liz Pickering

 Liz has over 20 years’ experience working in PR, marketing and events management.
 Clients have included Parmesan Cheese, Sicilian Wines, BBCi Food, London Elects, London Tourist Board, and the Home Office.
-She lives next to a water meadow on the edge of the Somerset Levels and is working with FWAG and Reimagining the Levels to restore it for wildlife and to 'slow the flow' into the river Cary.
+She lives next to a water meadow on the edge of the Somerset Levels and is working with FWAG and Reimagining the Levels to restore it for wildlife and to 'slow the flow' of water into the river Cary.
+The scheme involves, planting hundreds of metres of new hedges, digging scrapes, riparian planting, woodland creation, and lots of mud, but also skylarks, hares and barn owls!

 Theresa Simon